 A VPN allows you to hide your geolocation, which can be monitored by intruders.
 All you have to do is choose a server located where you want it.

 A VPN requires an internet connection

 - A VPN does not replace internet access.

-The data that is transferred between the user’s own device and a VPN server requires active internet access.
+The data transferred between the user’s device and a VPN server requires active internet access.
 VPN is not a substitute for an active internet connection but requires one.

 VPN providers and VPNs in the company network

 - VPN is a transmission technology that enables the secure transport of data between two locations via the Internet.
-This is used by companies, organisations and also governments in daily communication via the internet.
+This is used by companies, organizations, and also governments in daily communication via the internet.
 Nevertheless, “commercial” VPN services are now also referred to as “VPNs” for short.
-These providers basically offer the same technology, but with the additional aim of “anonymising” the use of the internet for third parties as much as possible.
+These providers offer the same technology, but with the additional aim of “anonymizing” the use of the internet for third parties as much as possible.